kay-xr/modrinth-collection-downloader/README.md

 ## Modrinth API Notes 📝

 The public Modrinth API only allows for 300 requests-per-minute.
 This should be enough when downloading a decently-sized list of mods, but requests are throttled and may take extra time.

+## Packwiz Notes
+[Packwiz](https://github.com/packwiz/packwiz) is an extremely useful tool for creating modpacks with the command-line.
+This tool utilizes Packwiz to create .mrpack files that can be used in the Modrinth launcher or Prism Launcher.

+In order to run Packwiz, the tool will first check if Packwiz is installed on your system's PATH.
+If not, it will download the binary from the Packwiz repo.
+To skip the download, either have Packwiz on the path, or drop the executable (`packwiz.exe` or `packwiz`) in a `./packwiz` directory next to the executable.